-This report asks the Committee to consider the following recommendations to the Cabinet -
+This report makes the following recommendations to the Cabinet -

 - 1. That the schedule of proposed Main Modifications to the Maidstone Local Plan Review, in Appendix 1 and Appendix 2, be approved for public consultation. - 2.
 That the Sustainability Appraisal and Habitat Regulations Assessment Addendums of the Main Modifications to the Maidstone Local Plan Review, in Appendix 4 and Appendix 5, be approved for public consultation.